nkaravias/knife-tagbatch/README.md

 Allowed operations are add | remove for creating and removing Chef tags

-e.g Add the 'webserver' tag to all nodes that have the web-server role on environment x. knife tag add webserver 'role:web-server AND chef_environment=x'
+e.g Add the 'webserver' tag to all nodes that have the web-server role on environment x. knife tag batch add webserver 'role:web-server AND chef_environment=x'

 Optional arguments: